VenturaNotes/Knowledge/- Topics/inclined plane.md

 ## Synthesis
 -
 ## Source [^1]
-- The centre of the incircle of a triangle.
-It is the point at which the three internal bisectors of the angles of the triangle are concurrent.
+- A plane that is not horizontal.
+Its angle of inclination is the angle that a line of greatest slope makes with the horizontal.
 ## References

 [^1]: [[(Home Page) The Concise Oxford Dictionary of Mathematics 6th Edition by Oxford Reference]]